chris-official/chatbot/README.md

 ## Usage

-To run the chatbot, execute the following command:
+To run the chatbot interface on your machine, execute the following command:

 ```bash
 python app.py
 ```

-This will start a local server on `http://localhost:5000/`.
+This will start a local server on [`http://127.0.0.1:8050`](http://127.0.0.1:8050).
-Just open this URL in your browser to start chatting with the chatbot.
+Just open this URL in your browser to start chatting with the chatbot locally.